syoder821/stock-analysis/README.md

 - Some general disadvantages of refactoring code are it can be risky when the application is big, when the existing code doesn't have proper test cases, and the developers do not fully understand the code.

 - In this case the main advantage of the refactored VBA script for the Stock-Analysis is the decrease in run time by almost a factor of 10.
-The is reduction in runtime for greatly improve the scalibility of the code for analysis of larger number of stocks.
+This reduction in runtime greatly improves the scalibility of the code for analysis of larger number of stocks.